hurlburtrnco/dog_tag_submission/README.md

 # dog_tag_submission
 Instructions for submitting a request for photo dog tags

-1. Use the preview function to ensure your photo will display properly on the dog tag
+1. Click the index.html file above to use the preview function.
+This will ensure your photo will display properly on the dog tag once printed
 2. Once confirmed, save the preview
 3. Navigate to https://readiness.timetap.com
 4. Click the photo dog tag request link